 The next chart is an overlay of the unemployment rate and the employment-population ratio.
 This is the ratio of the number of employed people to the total civilian population age 16 and over.

 The inverse correlation between the two series is obvious.
 We can also see the accelerating growth of women in the workforce and two-income households in the early 1980's.
 Following the end of the last recession, the employment population has three times bounced at 58.2% — a level that harkens back to the 58.1% ratio of March 1953, when Eisenhower was president of a country of one-income households, the Korean War was still underway, and rumors were circulating that soft drinks would soon be sold in cans.

 For a confirming view of the secular change the US is experiencing on the employment front, the next chart illustrates the labor force participation rate.
-To two decimal places we're at 62.8%, a new interim low.
-Today's level was first seen in March 1978.
+To two decimal places we're at 62.96%, fractionally off the interim low of 62.76% set in October of last year.
+Today's level was first seen in the Spring of 1978.

 The employment-population ratio and participation rate will be interesting to watch going forward.
 The first wave of Boomers will continue be a downward force on this ratio.
 The oldest of them were eligible for early retirement when the Great Recession began, and the Boomer transition to the retirement will accelerate over the next several years.

 What is the average length of unemployment?
 As the next chart illustrates, we are perhaps seeing a paradigm shift — the result of global outsourcing and efficiencies of technology.
 The post-recession duration of unemployment has remains disturbingly high at 37.1 weeks, although that's off the 40.7-week all-time high in late 2011.